Fair Decisions Despite Imperfect Predictions: How to learn exploring policies

-Despite this difference, we believe that recent advances to reduce the variance of the gradients in weighted inverse propensity scoring, such as clipped-wIPS~\cite{Bottou13:Counterfactual}, self-normalized estimator~\cite{Swaminathan15:SEC}, or doubly robust estimators~\cite{Dudik11:DoublyRobust}, may be also applicable to our setting.
-This is left for future work.
+Despite this difference, we believe that recent advances to reduce the variance of the gradients in weighted inverse propensity scoring, such as clipped-wIPS \citep{Bottou13:Counterfactual}, self-normalized estimator \citep{Swaminathan15:SEC}, or doubly robust estimators \citep{Dudik11:DoublyRobust}, may also be applicable to our setting.

 Finally, we opt for the simple SGA approach on \mbox{(semi-)logistic} policies over, e.g., contextual bandits algorithms, because it provides a direct and fairer comparison with commonly used prediction based decision policies (e.g., logistic regression), also often trained via SGA.

 While our algorithm works for any differentiable class of exploring policies, here we consider two examples of exploring policy classes in particular.